 The idea of deterrence in cyberspace was later brought up at an RSA Conference panel in 2012.
 According to the Threatpost’s article that described that panel discussion:

-In an April 2009 paper on the topic, David A. Gale discussed mutually-assured destruction as requiring the capability and commitment to destroy all Internet-connected assets, rather than those belonging to a sole adversary.
-He wrote, if "the US can credibly vow to destroy cyberspace, thus destroying world economies, the US can deter an adversary from launching an attack."
+In an April 2009 paper on the topic, David A. Gale discussed mutually assured destruction as requiring the capability and commitment to destroy all Internet-connected assets, rather than those of a single adversary.
+He wrote, if “the US can credibly vow to destroy cyberspace, thus destroying world economies, the US can deter an adversary from launching an attack.”

 David acknowledged that this approach, like the nuclear mutually-assured destruction doctrine, would not deter non-state actors.
 He also confirmed the challenges of reliable attack attribution in this context.
-Regardless, David advocated the need for developing the capability while leaving it up to the politicians to decide on the conditions of utilizing it.
-Yeah, it sounds scary, but...
+Regardless, David advocated developing the capability, while leaving it to politicians to decide the conditions for its use.
+That sounds scary, but it might already be how the world works.

 Everyone with the Right Skills is Probably Doing It

-If the reasons above persuade the US government to adopt the dogma of mutually-assured destruction in cyberspace, other countries with can do so as well.
-Nations with the interest, expertise and budget to conduct offensive cyber operations are probably busy hacking each other to establish the condition of mutually-assured destruction and avoid being outpaced in this process by their adversaries.
-Such activities might allow these countries to deter each other from launching large-scale cyber attacks with major "real world" repercussions.
-Perhaps such aggressive tactics just might contribute towards maintaining the relative peace and stability of the Internet?
+If the reasons above persuade the US government to adopt the dogma of mutually-assured destruction in cyberspace, other countries can do the same.
+Nations with the interest, expertise, and budget to conduct offensive cyber operations are probably busy hacking each other to establish the condition of mutually-assured destruction and avoid being outpaced in this process by their adversaries.
+Such activities might allow these countries to deter each other from launching large-scale cyber attacks with major “real-world” repercussions.
+Perhaps such aggressive tactics might just contribute to maintaining the relative peace and stability of the Internet.